 "If it's, say, a specialty crop and they use manure on their fields, then we tend to go out and soil test every year or every two years," Loveless says.
 "If it is just a normal corn/bean rotation, then typically every three to four years we soil test.
 And in this area, we do it by soil type, because the weather and a lot of the conditions that we have determine where the crop's taken from."

 Once Loveless and his farmers have completed soil testing and tissue sampling, they determine the nutritional needs of their crop, after which Loveless makes recommendations on which product to use to meet their soil's nutritional needs.

 When making a recommendation, Loveless always considers the efficacy of the product as well as the return on investment.
 One product Loveless finds meets both of those needs is MicroEssentials®.
 MicroEssentials® SZ™ is made up of a combination of four nutrients – nitrogen, phosphorus, sulfur and zinc – making it a nutritionally balanced fertilizer.
-Unique chemistry, proper nutrient ratio and patented Fusion® technology enable MicroEssentials to provide uniform nutrient distribution, improved nutrient uptake and a season-long boost in soil fertility.
+Unique chemistry, proper nutrient ratio and proprietary Fusion® technology enable MicroEssentials to provide uniform nutrient distribution, improved nutrient uptake and a season-long boost in soil fertility.

 "When deciding on a fertilizer program for a customer, I want to utilize a product that will benefit him the most and will bring him the most economic yield," Loveless notes.
 "MicroEssentials is one of the products that we utilize here to address our sulfur and zinc deficiencies.
 The product is designed to replace the nutrients based upon specific yield goals.
 It fits very well in our portfolio."